Government of Macau: Head of government

 The chief executive is responsible for the administration of Macau.
-The affairs of the government are decided by secretariats, who are appointed by the chief executive and endorsed by the State Council of the Central People's Government in Beijing.
+The affairs of the government are decided by secretariats, who are appointed by the chief executive and endorsed by the State Council of the People's Republic of China in Beijing.
 The office of chief executive replaced that of governor after 1999 as head of the government in Macau.
 The chief executive reports to the State Council.

 The current chief executive is Ho Iat Seng and Hoi Lai Fong is the chief of the Office of the Chief Executive.

 Principal officials

 The secretaries are similar to the Hong Kong Government policy bureaux secretaries.
 However, there are fewer secretaries in Macau, and they are considered part of the civil service instead of officials employed on contracts.
 The current (fifth) government was inaugurated in December 2019.

 The principal officials of the current government are: